etag/user_documentation/User_Guide_for_ETAG.md

 You can export and download your data as three .csv files (RFID Reads, Tagged Data, and Reader Data) from each tab (Reader Data, RFID Reads, and Tagged Data, respectively) by clicking on the "Download Data" button (bottom right).

 ### ETAG automated backups
 The primary ETAG repository resides within Amazon Web Services (AWS) Relational Database Services (RDS).
-The ETAG system will maintain an off-site backup copy of all data through the AWS Simple Storage Service (S3).
+The ETAG system will maintain an off-site backup copy of all data through weekly backups with AWS Simple Storage Service (S3).

-ETAG will generate two tape copies of all data on a weekly basis within the University of Oklahoma (OU) Petastore (FIXME: needs implementation).
+ETAG will generate two tape copies of all data on a monthly basis within the University of Oklahoma (OU) OURRstore (FIXME: needs implementation).

-With three storage locations (main on AWS RDS,  backups on AWS S3, and weekly on the OU Petastore), even a simultaneous and catastrophic failure in 2/3 facilities will not result in the loss of ETAG data.
+With three storage locations (main on AWS RDS, weekly backups on AWS S3, and weekly on the OU Petastore), even a simultaneous and catastrophic failure in 2/3 of facilities will not result in the loss of ETAG data.
+Hopefully, most users will also keep local copies of their data for 4 locations for any given dataset.

-## Visualize data (FIXME: [have drafts](https://osf.io/8gwjz/), needs implementation)
+## Visualize data
-The ETAG portal currently offers three filters and two map types.
+The ETAG portal currently offers two data types, two options for tag read displays, and four filters.
+- Data types
+    - Readers
+    - Tag reads
+- Tag reads display options
+    - Summaries (count per location)
+    - Raw tag reads Individual reads
 - Filter by
     - Species
-  - RFID reader
     - RFID tag ID
-- Map types
-  - Summary of counts
-  - Individual reads
+    - Data privacy (all public data or only your data)
+    - Date minimum and maximum

-You can feature visualizations on your own website in Javascript Leaflet by pulling from the ETAG API.
+You can feature visualizations on your own website by pulling from the ETAG API.
+For example, [sample R code to call from the API](https://osf.io/qe53h/) could be used in combination with an [RShiny site](https://shiny.rstudio.com/).
 We encourage sharing and welcome contributions via pull requests or issues to our [in development visualization code](https://osf.io/8gwjz/).

 ## Design a RFID antenna (FIXME: in progress)
 The "Antenna" tab allows you to input parameters and see the resulting RFID antenna.
 Please contact Dr. J. Ruyle (ruyle@ou.edu) or Dr. E. Bridge (ebridge@ou.edu) if you have questions about antenna design.
 Please add an issue to portal_nuxt regarding [this page](https://github.com/etag/portal_nuxt/blob/test/pages/antenna.vue) if you have suggested modifications to the antenna visualization.